mapreal19/mapreal19.github.io/_posts/2020-09-08-can-we-beat-cancer.md

 ### Ketogenic Diet

 The Ketogenic Diet has been long used for treating epilepsy in children or to manage seizures.
-In recent years this diet has been investigated for treating other diseases.
+In recent years, this diet has been investigated for treating other diseases.

-You have to think as glucose as the enemy since is the primary source of energy for the majority of cancer cells, these cells can't use ketones effectively as fuel because defects on mitochondria<sup>6</sup>.
+You have to think of glucose as the enemy since is the primary source of energy for the majority of cancer cells, these cells can't use ketones effectively as fuel because defects on mitochondria<sup>6</sup>.